-When you embark on a home construction or renovation, the first thing you need to obtain is a building permit.
-Ever wonder how to obtain a building permit?
-It can definitely be a confusing process.
 With the help of this guide, you’ll know exactly what’s required and how to get started when it comes to obtaining a Toronto building permit.

 Getting a Building Permit

 Getting a building permit can seem like an overwhelming process, but it isn’t overly complicated.
 The first thing you need to do is take your building plans to your municipal office for review in order to ensure that your plans comply with building codes.
 This review process comes with a fee, and if approved, you can start your building project.
-It could take up to 10 to 15 business days to process your application so you want to make sure it’s complete and correct.
+It could take up to 10 to 15 business days to process your building permit application so you want to make sure it’s complete and correct.

 Costs for Building Permit